fttlov/JCAdvance/README.md

 **Calib (0-100%)**: Algorithm confidence.
 Usually stays at 100%, meaning the baseline noise is known.
 It drops to 0% only during a manual reset (ALT+C)<br>
 **Steady (YES / NO)**: Physical stillness detector.
 When it says YES, the controller is perfectly still, and the background auto-calibration is actively collecting data.<br>
 **BiasX / BiasY**: The actual hardware drift offsets (in degrees/second).
 Sensors naturally drift.
 These numbers show the raw error the emulator is suppressing during calibration to keep crosshair perfectly still.<br>
+**MinAc (MinDeltaAccel):** Shows the lowest recorded accelerometer noise threshold used as a baseline for software auto-calibration.
+For example, the Mobapad M6S outputs a value around 0.003 - 0.004.
+This is a sufficiently low value, indicating that the sensor is healthy and ready for perfect calibration. <br>
+**Shake (Shakiness):** Displays the real-time level of vibration or hand tremor.
+Approximate "healthy" metrics: ~0.003 (resting on a desk), ~0.005 - 0.01 (in hands resting on a desk), and 0.01 - 0.015 (free-hand aiming).  <br>
+If the readings significantly exceed these values, you need to perform a hardware calibration.
+If that doesn't help and the sensors are too "noisy," try increasing the GravityShakinessMin value in config.ini to match the current reading in the OSD "on the table."

 Pro Tip: If you hold the gamepad for a few minutes and then put it on a table, you might see the Bias values jump or slightly fluctuate (e.g., from 1.09 to 1.02).
 This is normal!
 It proves the software calibration is actively recalculating the thermal drift.